majeinfo/chaingun/README.md

 - add a way to upload inline or external files
 - sleep action should take its time in seconds or milliseconds
 - add a web interface to create/import/export Playbooks
+- template files and uploaded files are not supported in distributed mode

 ## License
 Licensed under the MIT license.